On bounded ratios of minors of totally positive matrices: Introduction

+more precisely, in conditions on $R$ to be bounded on the locus of totally positive elements in $GL_{n}$.

+This question was first posed in \cite{fallat2000det}.
 In \cite{fallat2003multiplicative} a large class of bounded ratios of products of principal minors was classified.
 In particular, necessary and sufficient conditions were stated for a ratio of products of two minors to be bounded over totally positive matrices.

 This result was generalized to non-principal minors in \cite{skandera2004inequalities}.
-Necessary condition in \cite{fallat2003multiplicative} was generalized in \cite{boocher2008generators} to the case of non-principal minors and an explicit factorization of ratios of products of two minors into products of primitive ratios was constructed.
-It has been conjectured that all bounded ratios can be factored into products of primitive ratios \cite{fallat2003multiplicative}.
+Necessary condition in \cite{fallat2003multiplicative} was generalized in \cite{boocher2008generators} to the case of non-principal minors and an explicit factorization of ratios of products of two minors into products of so-called {\em primitive ratios} was constructed.
+It was conjectured in \cite{fallat2003multiplicative} that all bounded ratios can be factored into products of primitive ratios \cite{fallat2003multiplicative}.

-The goal of this paper is to disprove this conjecture.
+One of the goals of this paper is to disprove this conjecture.
+Counterexamples are presented in Theorem~\ref{t:main}.
 To this end we study the cone of all bounded ratios.
-In particular, we show that this cone is polyhedral.
-The main tool we employ is a network parameterization of totally positive matrices.
+In particular, in Theorem~\ref{t:polyh} we show that this cone is polyhedral.
+The main tool we employ is a \emph{network parameterization} of totally positive matrices.

-The relationship between totally positive matrices and directed acyclic weighted planar networks is well studied.
-It was first discussed by Karlin and McGregor in 1959 \cite{karlin1959coincidence}.
-For a more modern presentation, we refer to \cite{fomin1999total} and references therein.
-Postnikov introduced transition from directed acyclic weighted planar networks to the planar bicolored graphs with assigned face weights \cite{postnikov2006total}.
-Lately, the theory of plabic graphs has attracted a lot of interest.
+The relationship between totally positive matrices and \emph{directed acyclic weighted planar networks} is well studied.
+It was first discussed by Karlin and McGregor in 1959 \cite{karlin1959coincidence} and later developed by Gessel and Viennot \cite{Gessel-Viennot} who built on the work of Lindstr\"om \cite{Lindstrom}.
+For a more modern presentation, we refer to \cite{fomin2000total} and references therein.
+Postnikov introduced transition from directed acyclic weighted planar networks to the \emph{planar bicolored graphs} with assigned \emph{face weights} \cite{postnikov2006total}.
+Lately, the theory of plabic graphs has attracted a lot of interest in several areas of mathematics and theoretical physics.
 A good exposition of the subject can be found in \cite{fomin2021introduction}.
+Below, we use planar networks to better understand the cone $\mathcal{C}_{n}$ of all bounded ratios and use the gained insights to develop computational tools that allow us to provide examples of extremal rays of $\mathcal{C}_{n}$ that correspond to baounded ratios disproving the conjecture of Fallat-Johnson-Gekhtman.